| About

 low over our house piqued my curiosity

+about aviation.
 I had the usual boyhood

 fascination to catch things (like lizards